St. Mary’s Bluntisham cum Earith Church graveyard

 You pump up and the lead starts at the top and then it gradually goes down as it gets to the bottom then you pump away again and old Horace Brown was outside playing away.

 We had quite a laugh, the man who lived here was David Godfrey, he lives up the Heath now when his daughter was married in the church, the church was packed.

 My friend and I who was quite a weighty lad and Cecil Rose from the farm up Bluntisham and the church was so full we had to sit in a little seat that’s never used right up the front, in the corner, you see.

 And we were all sitting there and the bride comes in and everybody stands up and we went to stand up and this seat was full of woodworm and the seat collapsed.

 He went down, his feet were up in the air.

-Cecil was on the floor and we was right in Mrs. Godfrey, Margaret’s, sight and she couldn’t help laughing — she was standing there, waiting for her daughter to come and be married and there was us lot rolling about on the floor.
+Cecil was on the floor and we were right in Mrs Godfrey, Margaret’s, sight and she couldn’t help laughing — she was standing there, waiting for her daughter to come and be married and there was us lot rolling about on the floor.